Guidelines for Changes or Maintenance of Lawn Edging and Lawn Lights:

 - Fixtures shall be consistent with existing building mounted lights installed in the same yard.

-- Fixtures of a traditional style such as bungalow, neo-classical, coach lamp are acceptable.
+- Simple in design.
+Fixtures of a traditional style such as bungalow, neo-classical, coach lamp are acceptable.

 *If there is a question about the acceptability of a fixture, a cut sheet or photograph should be submitted to the Community Architect for comments.